 The IBA Guidelines on Conflicts of Interest in International Arbitration 2014 provide a non-exhaustive list of circumstances in which appointments should be declined or disclosures made in order to protect against bias.
 These are arranged based on a "traffic light" system from red to green based on their significance.
 However, the IBA Guidelines only apply where the parties have so agreed or the tribunal has adopted them.
-Further, the English Commercial Court has identified potential gaps in the IBA Guidelines (W Ltd v M SDN BHD [2016] EWHC 422 (Comm)).
-The Court of Appeal has confirmed that the test to be applied by the courts (which are not bound by the IBA Guidelines) in respect of impartiality is an objective one: would a fair-minded and informed observer, having considered all the facts, conclude that there was a real possibility that the tribunal was biased?
-(Halliburton Company v Chubb Bermuda Insurance Ltd [2018] EWCA Civ 817).
+Further, the English Commercial Court has identified potential gaps in the IBA Guidelines ($W \ Ltd \ v \ M \ SDN \ BHD \ [2016] \ EWHC \ 422 \ (Comm)$).
+The Court of Appeal (in Halliburton v Chubb) found that the test to be applied by the courts (which are not bound by the IBA Guidelines) in respect of impartiality is an objective one: would a fair-minded and informed observer, having considered all the facts, conclude that there was a real possibility that the tribunal was biased?

 The Arbitration Act 1996 is silent as to an arbitrator's duty of disclosure.
-However, the Court of Appeal has recently confirmed the test for disclosure (Halliburton Company v Chubb Bermuda Insurance Ltd [2018] EWCA Civ 817).
+However, the Court of Appeal recently determined the test for disclosure (Halliburton v Chubb).
 This case concerned a London-seated arbitration claim relating to indemnification in respect of settlements following the Deepwater Horizon explosion.
 The applicant sought the removal of one of the three appointed arbitrators, on the basis that there were "justifiable doubts as to his impartiality", citing the fact that he had been appointed as an arbitrator in two other disputes arising out of the Deepwater Horizon explosion and had not disclosed the fact of those overlapping appointments.
 The court held that the arbitrator should have disclosed these circumstances, clarifying that an arbitrator's duty of disclosure extends not only to circumstances that a fair-minded and informed observer would conclude give rise to a real possibility of bias, but also to circumstances that merely might give rise to such a conclusion.
 In a borderline case, where there is uncertainty as to whether facts would give rise to such a possibility, the court found that disclosure should be given.
 The court nevertheless held that the arbitrator's overlapping appointments did not give rise to apparent bias, as such practice was seen as commonplace, with arbitrators being trusted to approach each case with an open mind.
 Further, the court gave weight to the finding that the arbitrator's non-disclosure was accidental and that he had acted appropriately when concerns were raised.
-However, this decision may still make future arbitrator challenges more likely, particularly bearing in mind the court's confirmation that an arbitrator's failure to disclose will be relevant in determining whether apparent bias exists.